×

 9. Having Limited TV Channels

 Remember when people relied on live TV for entertainment?
 What’s more, there were only a few channels, so everyone was pretty much watching the same thing.
-Talk about spoilt for choice!
+But back in the day, that was more than enough.

 Advertisement